zoli456/discord-temp-channels/README.md

 <br />

 ⚠️ Please be aware that using slash commands in temporary text channels might raise exceptions in your event listeners.
-I highly suggest that you wrap your listeners' code in a try-catch block (or use the then/catch chaining methods of the `Promise` class in case you don't apply the async/await pattern).
+We highly suggest that you wrap your listeners' code in a try-catch block (or use the then/catch chaining methods of the `Promise` class in case you don't apply the async/await pattern).

 For exemple, if you try to execute `interaction.editReply` after the interaction's channel has been deleted, you will receive an error in your console.